Friday, January 1, 2021

 Poetic moods and tunable paths in the free style

 If Harrison in his Suite for Symphonic Strings considered free style to be Western musicians’ natural mode of intonation, Harrison at other times deemed free style to be impossible to achieve without instruments specially built for the purpose.
-For his Simfoni in Free Style, Harrison employed, for example, an array of differently-tuned custom-made flutes (Doty 1987); the tunings and key placements would guide the musicians through the intonation.
-Simfoni in Free Style has never been performed live so the only thing we can listen to is a MIDI mockup.
-The first thing that strikes me when listening to this mockup is the extreme flexibility of intonation.
+As an example of this, his Simfoni in Free Style employed an array of differently-tuned custom-made flutes (Doty 1987) with the idea that the tunings and key placements would guide the musicians through the complex intonation.
+Simfoni in Free Style has never been performed live, so the only thing we can listen to is a MIDI mockup, and the first thing that strikes me when listening to this mockup is indeed the extreme flexibility of intonation that seems to warrant the need for intonational guides in the form of specifically built instruments.
 The pitch level rises rapidly through the different comma levels.
 In just two measures (8-9), five 5-limit comma levels are present from B- (one comma down) to Bbb+++ (three commas up).
 This is, by all means, radical intonation and very difficult to achieve accurately at such a fast pace.
 The result of this kind of intonation is the sound of a highly malleable pitch space.
 It sounds de-centered, non-hierarchical, fluid, and liquid-like.
-The affective and poetic 'mood' produced by this intonation is the very opposite of the clearly defined and unifying rasa-s of the strict style that we studied above.
+The affective and poetic 'moodproduced by this intonation is the very opposite of the clearly defined and unifying rasa-s of the strict style that we studied above.
 The 'rasa' of Simfoni in Free Style is one of almost psychedelic liquidity.

 Figure 23 (Measure 8-9 of Simfoni in Free Style)